 As the data is never anonymised as a whole, the amount of distortion Aircloak Insights applies is minimal.

 Dynamic anonymisation: Diffix vs Differential Privacy

-Aircloak’s Diffix approach has engineered away the need for a privacy budget by producing tailored random noise values that do not average away.
+Aircloak’s Diffix approach has engineered away the need for a privacy budget by producing tailored pseudo-random noise values that do not average away.
 Repeated or semantically equivalent queries produce the same noise values, which in turn leads to the ability to ask as many queries of your dataset as you desire.